 Every bill he printed sold quickly, and Upham next purchased a plate for a Confederate ten dollar bill.
-He printed them on paper that was very similar to the actual money in the south.
+He printed them on paper that was very similar to actual Confederate States currency.
 In fact, the only noticeable difference between his bills and the real thing was a small caption on the bottom that proclaimed his funny money to be a “Fac-simile Confederate Note.”
-It was easy for the disclaimer to be cut off the bills, and Upham’s counterfeit cash made its way into the Confederate economy.
+It was easy to cut off the disclaimer from the bills, and Upham’s counterfeit cash made its way into the Confederate economy.

 Upham continued to print more and more fake money and gained notoriety all across the country.
 His production value rose to the point where his bills were virtually indistinguishable from the real thing.
 The money became so well known that the Confederate Congress even declared counterfeiting to be a crime that was punishable by death!